Overcoming 4 Tough SEO Business-Building Challenges

 The answer?
 Develop the confidence to compete for business you’ve identified as a best-fit client, regardless of who you’re up against.
 That’s your #1 goal.
 How?

 - Help your potential client understand that choosing the wrong company to help them could be very bad for their business.
-See the Dimmock Web Marketing guide on How to Choose the Right SEO / Internet Marketing Company and adapt / change for yourself as necessary.

 - Have the tenacity and conviction to question poor advice.
 Set them straight when “John’s best mate” utters nonsense.
 Listen: being “nice”, hiding in the corner and saying nothing is the biggest disservice you can offer your potential client.